zabulyaka/python-project-49/README.md

 - Brain-prime - *guess prime number*
 >[!NOTE]
 >This is a student project.
-All credits go to Hexlet team who belongs the idea and the major part of realization of this project.
+All credits go to Hexlet team, to whom belongs the idea and the major part of realization of this project.

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/zabulyaka/python-project-49/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/zabulyaka/python-project-49/actions)